 3. A decision to accept an expedite request is not approval or a denial of the work permit: it is only a decision to move the application to an earlier date than available through normal processing times.

 A work permit expedite request is rarely granted by USCIS, and an application can lead to future immigration problems and denials.
 An experienced immigration attorney who understands the U.S. immigration law can increase your chance for success and advise you on the best chance for success in your case.

 With experience in many immigration cases, Mario Godoy and the other experienced immigration attorneys at the Godoy Law Office can assess your situation and advise you on your best options.
-Call today at 855-554-6369.
+Contact us online today.